 Hydrogen Peroxide effect on Waste Water Treatment

 Q. I am a environmental process engineer for a company that does nickel and decorative chrome electroplating on steel bumpers for trucks.
-One of our plating supervisors has been adding 35% Hydrogen Peroxide [linked by editor to product info at Amazon] to the acid pickling tank to breakdown organics.
+One of our plating supervisors has been adding hydrogen peroxide to the acid pickling tank to breakdown organics.
 Will the hydrogen peroxide cause interference with sodium metabisulfite in the waste water treatment plant when it is used to reduce Cr(VI) to Cr(III)?Holly Hirchert

 - Urbana, Illinois